mm-ruhri/keycloakshibd/README.md

 Where `<address>` and `<domain>` are taken from the user's E-Mail `<address>@<domain>`.

+## Group-Management

+Depending on their affiliation-attribute users can be joined a possibly more priviledged group by following means:

+Define two environment variables:
+   * `ORCA_GROUP_REGEX` a java-regex matching the affiliation-attribute
+   * `ORCA_EDITORS_GROUP` a group name, which must be defined in keycloak If the regex matches the affiliation, the user will be put in the group.
+If not, he will be taken out.

 ## Prerequisites

 * OpenID Connect / OAuth 2.0 based authentication method for Keycloak